 - Put = -$44

-Like all option strategies, the trader’s exact expectations have to be considered when deciding the best strategy to use:
+Like all options strategies, the trader’s exact expectations have to be considered when deciding the best strategy to use, like the:

 If you are interested in trading using technical analysis, have a look at our reviews of these regulated brokers available in to learn which charting & analysis tools they offer: